 - How many devices will connect to the network?
 (Logs from a network management system may provide information you can use to forecast this answer)

-- Who else should I talk to about the wireless network?
+- Who else should I talk to about the WLAN?
 (This one is worth repeating more blatantly)

 - What types of Wi-Fi radios will devices use to connect to the network?
 (Plan for both backward and forward compatibility where appropriate)